kingram6865/lbma/README.md

 Half dollars|$0.50|	185+10⁄16 grain (12.0 g) pure or 208 grain (13.5 g) standard silver
 Quarter dollars|$0.25|	92+13⁄16 grain (6.01 g) pure or 104 grains (6.74 g) standard silver
 Dismes|	$0.10|37+2⁄16 grain (2.41 g) pure or 41+3⁄5 grain (2.70 g) standard silver
-Half dismes|$0.05|18+9⁄16 grain (1.20 g) pure or 20+4⁄5 grain (1.35 g) standard silver
+Half dismes[^1]|$0.05|18+9⁄16 grain (1.20 g) pure or 20+4⁄5 grain (1.35 g) standard silver
 Cents or Pennies|$0.01|11 pennyweights (17.1 g) of copper Half cents|$0.005|5+1⁄2 pennyweights (8.55 g) of copper

 With the creation of the Federal Reserve, federal reserve notes were generated to supplant gold and silver certificate money, and during World War II

 President Franklin D. Roosevelt instituted a gold confiscation act that was the beginning of the theft of wealth from the American people at large.
-This is my intuitive perspective, and a more learned and researched examination of the facts and circumstances regarding this confiscation is needed.
+[Note that this is my intuitively deduced conclusion, based on the facts in evidence available to me.
+A more learned and deeper researched examination of the historical, legal and lawful facts and circumstances regarding this confiscation is needed.]

 Initially when the Federal Reserve was created, 1 FRN was equal to 1 USD.

-Over time, the FRN was debased, and eventually it completely replaced currency backed by precious metals.
+Over time, the FRN was debased[^2], and eventually it completely replaced currency backed by precious metals.

-In 1974 Nixon removed, negated or otherwise detached our currency from substance by taking the US off the gold standard.
+In 1974 Nixon removed, negated or otherwise detached our currency from substance by taking the US off the gold standard.[^3]

-What I found significant in light of the primacy of federal reserve notes was to track the price of silver and comparing it to the value of FRN's.
+What I found significant in light of the primacy of federal reserve notes was to track the price of silver and compare it to the value of FRN's.

 There is no consolidated record of gold and silver prices before 1964, so any price relationship prior to the creation of the federal reserve will have to be heavily researched.